SimGus/Chatette/syntax-specs.md

 *Chatette* is a Python script that can generate an input file for *Rasa NLU* from a file containing templates written in a Domain Specific Language.
 This document describes this DSL.

-This DSL is a superset of *Chatito*'s DSL, described [here](https://github.com/rodrigopivi/Chatito/blob/master/spec.md).
+The DSL is a superset of *Chatito*'s DSL, described [here](https://github.com/rodrigopivi/Chatito/blob/master/spec.md).

 Here is an example of such a template file.